protocol/web3-dev-team/proposals/42-human-readable-mutable-names.md

 Initial PR: https://github.com/protocol/web3-dev-team/pull/42 <!-- Reference the PR first proposing this document.
 Oooh, self-reference! -->
 ## Purpose &amp; impact

+Improve the way mutable names work in our stack.

+- Empower developers with reliable mechanisms for publishing updates
+  - Make IPNS useful on its own, and inside of DNSLink records
+  - Future-proof the way we do human readable names via DNS interop

 #### Background &amp; intent
 _Describe the desired state of the world after this project?
 Why does that matter?_
 <!--